Atlético Madrid, Inter Milan drop out of Super League - WTMJ

 AP Sports Writer

-MADRID (AP) — Atlético Madrid and Inter Milan both decided to drop out of the Super League on Wednesday.
+MADRID (AP) — Atlético Madrid and Inter Milan both decided to drop out of the Super League on Wednesday, leaving the new competition on the verge of extinction before it even started.

+Only four clubs were still officially involved — Real Madrid, Barcelona, Juventus and AC Milan.

-The moves came a day after the six Premier League clubs gave up on the controversial breakaway competition, leaving only four other clubs possibly still involved.
+The moves by Atlético and Inter came a day after the six Premier League clubs gave up on the controversial breakaway competition.

+Atlético said the “circumstances” that allowed it to join the new league on Monday “no longer existed today.”

+“For the club, harmony is essential for everyone involved in the (Atlético) family, especially our fans,” it said.
+“The first team squad and its coach showed satisfaction with the club’s decision, understanding that sporting merits must prevail over any other criteria.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports